On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

 Another possibility consists in directly exploiting the Kronecker structure of $A = \bigotimes_{i=1}^d A_i$ and might produce similar savings.
 Since $A_i$ has a band structure with at most $p_i+1$ consecutive nonzero entries in each row \cite{lyche2018spline}, its bandwidth never exceeds $p_i$ and the cost of computing matrix-vector multiplications with $A^{-T}K_\dutchcal{B}A^{-1}$ sequentially amounts to

 The best strategy depends on how $q_i$ compares to $p_i^2$.
 However, the comparison is unclear since $q_i$ (the bandwidth of $\bar{C}_i$) depends on the choice of interpolation points and truncation tolerance.
 Even if $q_i$ is a linear function of $p_i$, the hidden constants in the big $O$ notation will play a role for small to moderate values of $p_i$.
 Moreover, systems with small bandwidths can be solved more efficiently at a cost that is linear in $p_i$ \cite{quarteroni2010numerical}.
 Thus, from a cost perspective, the two strategies seem equally viable for common values of $p_i$.
 However, the second one does not require truncating the basis.
+Those considerations are truly independent of the way the stiffness is treated (i.e. explicitly or implicitly through matrix-vector products).

+Finally, thanks to the interpolatory nature of the basis functions, imposing essential boundary conditions is just as simple as standard finite elements.
+This is in contrast to the (approximate) dual bases approaches, which require some extra work to impose such conditions \cite{hiemstra2025higher, held2024efficient}.